svsairevanth12/Open-Fiesta/README.md

 Open-Fiesta post-processes DeepSeek R1 outputs to remove reasoning tags and convert Markdown to plain text for readability while preserving content.

+## Contributing

+We welcome contributions of all kinds: bug fixes, features, docs, and examples.

+- **Set up**
+  - Fork this repo and clone your fork.
+  - Run `npm i` and create `.env.local` (see “Environment Variables”).
+  - Start the dev server with `npm run dev`.

+- **Branching**
+  - Create a feature branch from `main`: `feat/<short-name>` or `fix/<short-name>`.

+- **Coding standards**
+  - TypeScript, Next.js App Router.
+  - Run linters and build locally:
+    - `npm run lint`
+    - `npm run build`
+  - Keep changes focused and small.
+Prefer clear names and minimal dependencies.

+- **UI/UX**
+  - Reuse components in `components/` where possible.
+  - Keep props typed and avoid unnecessary state.

+- **APIs & models**
+  - OpenRouter logic lives in `app/api/openrouter/`.
+  - Gemini logic lives in `app/api/gemini/` and `app/api/gemini-pro/`.
+  - If adding models/providers, update `lib/models.ts` or `lib/customModels.ts` and ensure the UI reflects new options.

+- **Commit & PR**
+  - Write descriptive commits (imperative mood): `fix: …`, `feat: …`, `docs: …`.
+  - Open a PR to `main` with:
+    - What/why, screenshots if UI changes, and testing notes.
+    - Checklist confirming `npm run lint` and `npm run build` pass.
+  - Link related issues if any.

+- **Issue reporting**
+  - Use clear reproduction steps, expected vs. actual behavior, and environment info (OS/node/Next.js).

+Thank you for helping improve Open‑Fiesta!

 ## License

 This project is licensed under the MIT License.
 See `LICENSE` for details.